Walter Nathan Tobriner: Early life

-Public Life
+Public life

 Tobriner was appointed to the Washington Board of Education in 1952 and served from 1952 to 1961, the last four years as president.
 He was an early supporter of Civil Rights and following the Supreme Court's 1954 Brown v.
 Board of Education decision he advocated for speedy compliance with the decision and created a school integration system that became the model for the country.

 He served as a delegate to the Democratic National Convention in the years 1956, 1960, and 1964.

-In 1961 President Kennedy appointed him to the Board of Commissioners for Washington D.C. where he served as President from 1961 to 1967, after being re-appointed by President Johnson.
-He found the three-member Board awkward and inefficient and supported President Johnson's re-organization of the District government under a single Mayor-Commissioner and 9-member council.
-When the new government took effect it made him the last president of the Board of Commissioners.
+In 1961 President Kennedy appointed him to the Board of Commissioners for Washington, D.C., where he served as president from 1961 to 1967, after being re-appointed by President Johnson.
+He found the three-member board awkward and inefficient and supported President Johnson's re-organization of the district government under a single mayor-commissioner and 9-member council.
+When the new government took effect, it made him the last president of the board of commissioners.
 As commissioner he ended the practice of arresting suspects without probable cause.
 He supported the re-organization of the police department and brought about fair housing and fair employment ordinances that sought to end racial discrimination.
-He supported a civil rights unit in the legal office and the creation of 2-year and 4-year public colleges in the District.
+He supported a civil rights unit in the legal office and the creation of 2-year and 4-year public colleges in the district.

-During his time on the board he was, from 1964-67, a trustee of the National Cultural Center when plans for the Kennedy Center were drafted; and was, from 1966 to 1967, the chairman of the Washington Metropolitan Area Transit Authority, when the first contracts for the new subway system contracts were awarded.
+During his time on the board, he was, from 1964-67, a trustee of the National Cultural Center when plans for the Kennedy Center were drafted; and was, from 1966 to 1967, the chairman of the Washington Metropolitan Area Transit Authority, when the first contracts for the new subway system contracts were awarded.

 From 1967 to 1969, Tobriner was the United States ambassador to Jamaica.
 When his service was over, the U.S. Department of State hired him as a consultant.

 Death and legacy

-Tobriner died on July 19, 1979 and was buried at National Memorial Park in West Falls Church, VA.
+Tobriner died on July 19, 1979, and was buried at National Memorial Park in West Falls Church, Virginia.

 His papers are held at George Washington University.

 The "T.C."
 Collection: Early works of Theodore Dreiser collected by Walter N. Tobriner and presented to Roger S. Cohen is available in the Rare Book and Special Collections Division at the Library of Congress, (115 titles).